IMGT-CNRS/StatAssembly/README.md

 The rest is ***case sensitive***.
 You can only have one alternate per primary (the line just after the primary) and as many primary as you want.
 Primary and Alternate are compared in graph.

 Contig, start and end should match SAM regions.
+If start is greater than end, the locus would be considered reverse.
 Example in test files.

 ## How to install